andrewdavidmackenzie/flow/docs/introduction/structure.md

       files, producing generated output projects that can be run by `flowr`.
 * [flowrlib](../../flowrlib/README.md) - The flow runner library that loads and executes compiled flows.
-* [flowr](../../flowr/README.md) - The `flowr` flow runner binary that can be used to run and debug
+* [flowr](../../flowr/README.md) - The `flowr` flow runner binary that can be used to run and debug flows compiled with a flow compiler such as `flowc`.
-* flows compiled with a flow compiler such as `flowc`.
+* [flowrex](../../flowrex/README.md) - `flowrex` is a minimal flow job executor, intended for use across the netowkr associated with `flowr` (above). flows compiled with a flow compiler such as `flowc`.
 * [flowstdlib](../../flowstdlib/src/flowstdlib.md) - the flow "standard library" which contains a set of functions that can be used by flows being defined by the user